 We study the molecular mechanisms (including epigenetic changes and modification in microRNA expression) by which diet content and meal frequency impacts on adult hippocampal neurogenesis and subsequently affects cognition and mood.

 We are also investigating if certain bioactives previously shown to have beneficial effect on cognition and mood can regulate adult hippocampal neurogenesis.
 Furthermore we are studying if their effect on cognition and mood is mediated by changes in neurogenesis.

 Fig.1: Schematic representation of the sagittal view of a rodent brain highlighting the two neurogenic zones of the adult mammalian brain: The subventricular zone (SVZ) of the lateral ventricles and the subgranular zone of the dentate gyrus (DG) in the hippocampus.
 Neurons generated in the SVZ migrate through the rostral migratory stream (RMS) and are incorporated into the olfactory bulb.
 The hippocampal region contained in the black square is enlarged showing (1) neural progenitor cells in the in the subgranular zone of the dentate gyrus proliferating, (2) migrating into the granule cell layer and (3) maturing into new granule neurons, integrating into the hippocampal circuitry by receiving inputs from the entorhinal cortex, and extend projections into the CA3 (Stangl & Thuret, 2009).

-Fig.2: Overview of physiological and environmental modulation of Adult Hippocampal Neurogenesis and its impact on Learning & Memory abilities and Mood.
+Fig.2: Overview of physiological and environmental modulation of adult hippocampal neurogenesis and its impact on learning and memory abilities and mood.
 The doted squares contain the enlarged hippocampus.
-The red dots symbolize newborn neurons in the dentate gyrus (DG) (Stangl & Thuret, 2
+The red dots symbolize newborn neurons in the dentate gyrus (DG) (Stangl & Thuret, 2009)

 Can we grow new brain cells?